-GKAT Events – Winter Term 2018/19
+GKAT Events – Summer Term 2019

-September 17-18, 2018, Heidelberg Center for American Studies
+April 8-9, 2019, Heidelberg Center for American Studies

 Donald Trump’s “America First” policy, the (re-)emergence of China from a regional to a global power, and Russia’s renewed assertiveness are indications for the instability of a multipolar order and the shifting patterns of global authority.
 When authority, defined as the legitimate claim for leadership pertaining to a global order, becomes contested, both smaller states and major powers need to adapt their foreign policies.
 They may forge new alliances or discard old responsibilities and reject leadership themselves.
 That way, changes in global authority also transform foreign policy choices.

 Drawing on Peter Gourevitch’s “second-image reversed” perspective, this workshop addresses the topic whether and how changing patterns of authority on the international level lead to changes in foreign, economic and security policies.
 We expect that reactions by foreign policy decision-makers are embedded in and constituted by domestic perceptions of global authority; that they need to be established through contested political processes with partisan and societal actors holding diverging interests; and that they are shaped by material resources as well as by aspects of policy-learning, historical experiences, and institutional variables.